 When CRY project BST got to know about this situation, they immediately intervened.
 The members had a meeting with Arti’s parents.
 They told them about her wishes and that there are options if they supported her decision.
 They informed them about a residential school in Rajkot, a reputed place where her stay and food would be taken care of, while they would help her with the admission process.
 It took a lot of convincing before her parents finally agreed.

 Members from the community accompanied the project staff and Arti’s parents for her admission.
 This was a huge step – not only for her but for the entire community!

-Here, she successfully completed her studies from 9th to 12th standard.
-Highly inspired by BST’s efforts, Jagruti too wanted to give back to her community.
-With this dream, she completed her Bachelor’s degree in social work in another college at Rajkot.
-Distance again became an obstacle, as the college was far.
-But this time she had her parents to support her.
+Here, she completed her studies from 9th to 12th standard.
+Highly inspired by BST’s efforts, Arti too wanted to give back to her community.
+With this dream, she completed her Bachelor’s degree in Social Work from another college in Rajkot.
+Distance again became an obstacle as the college was far.
+But this time, she had her parents to support her.
 They did not give up on her dream.

 Today, Arti is looking forward to getting a Master’s degree in Social Work and going on to helping girls like her who want to study further!

 You can give more children like Arti the chance at a brighter future.
 Donate to CRY by clicking here.